Jolg42/awesome-typography/README.md

 ## Font Validator
 * [Font Validator](https://github.com/HinTak/Font-Validator) Font Validator is a tool for testing fonts prior to release.
 See [Install post for Mac](http://typedrawers.com/discussion/comment/16090/#Comment_16090)
+* [OpenType Sanitiser](https://github.com/khaledhosny/ots) The OpenType Sanitiser (OTS) parses and serialises OpenType files (OTF, TTF) and WOFF and WOFF2 font files, validating them and sanitising them as it goes.

 ## Others
 * [TypeDrawers](http://typedrawers.com) A discussion forum for professionals and enthusiasts in the fields of typeface design, lettering, and typography.